Curriculum and Pathways

 - Residents attend a full day of clinic each week while on outpatient, consult, and Children's Emergency Department rotations.

-- Residents do not attend clinic while on inpatient rotations.
+- Residents do not attend clinic while on inpatient rotations, except for eight half-day clinic afternoons while on pediatric inpatient rotations during intern year.
 This alleviates the stress of moving between inpatient and clinic-based responsibilities, improving teamwork and efficiency in both settings.

 - Clinic staffing drives our templated resident schedule system.
 Residents are split into clinic- and day-specific teams.
 At any given time, half of the team will be on an inpatient service, and half the team will be on an outpatient service.
 The team on outpatient service provides coverage and follow-up on patient issues for the inpatient team.